syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Comments.md

    //Save the Word document to MemoryStream.
    MemoryStream stream = new MemoryStream();
    document.Save(stream, FormatType.Docx);
-   //Save the stream as a file in the device and invoke it for the viewing.
+   //Save the stream as a file in the device and invoke it for viewing.
    Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Result.docx", "application/msword", stream);
    //Please download the helper files from the below link to save the stream as file and open the file for viewing in the Xamarin platform.
    //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin